jstetich/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 ```

 We see that grow area is a statistically significant predictor of
-geometric mean levels of *E. coli* at the different stations.
+geometric mean levels of fecal coliforms at the different stations.

 ### Plot